mindersec/minder/docs/docs/understand/remediations.md

 sidebar_position: 60
 ---

-# Automatic Remediation in Minder
+# Automatic Remediations in Minder

 Minder can perform _automatic remediation_ for many rules in an attempt to resolve problems in your software supply chain, and bring your resources into compliance with your [profile](profiles).